CONSTRUCTION ACCIDENT LAWYER MINNESOTA OSHA

-Construction site accidents are too common in Minnesota.
+Construction site accidents are too common at workplaces in Minnesota.
 Safety standards are generally strongly enforced at most construction sites, but not always.
 It depends on the management and how motivated they are to avoid dangerous situations rather than just speed along the project.
-Even if management follows all OSHA requirements, a construction accident can still happen from simple negligence.
+However, even if management follows all OSHA requirements, a construction accident can still happen from simple negligence.
 Our construction accident lawyers in MN have been representing people injured in a work accident for more than 25 years.
 Although workers will usually receive workers compensation after an on the job construction site accident, workers comp in Minnesota does not fully compensate the injured employee.
+As one example, workers compensation only pays 66% of the employees wage loss.
 When you contact a construction site accident attorney at our office, we will thoroughly explore whether there is another party, not directly associated with your employer, that was at fault in the accident and from whom we may be able to get more complete compensation for your injury.
 For example, a lawyer in our office once represented a belly-dump driver who was rear ended by a bulldozer.
 Although our client received workers compensation benefits, we also successfully brought a claim against the employer (there were different companies working at the construction site) of the bulldozer operator.
-Likewise, there are some situations where the property owner may be at fault for the construction accident because of failure to warn of a dangerous condition on the property, or the injury could occur because of some other negligence, e.g. a power line what was live that should have been disconnected causing electrocution.
+Likewise, there are some situations where the property owner may be at fault for the construction accident because of failure to warn of a dangerous condition on the property, or the injury could occur because of some other negligence, e.g. a power line what was live that should have been disconnected causing electrocution, or a defective machine that causes injury at work.
 A top construction site accident lawyer will go through your specific situation on the phone or when we meet with you in person.

 Here is some information from an OSHA website regarding construction accidents.